5 In-Person Conference Tips for 2022

 - Save these topics so you’re prepared to have a productive conversation when you’re networking.

+Digital marketing tools are our friends, especially when we’re on the go or pressed for time.
 Remember the time when people used to hand out physical business cards at conferences?
-Well, things have changed a little.
+With the power of AI, things have changed a little.
 You no longer have to carry an overflowing amount of cards back home.
 If you want the people you’ve just met to remember you (or to ensure that you remember them), consider digitizing the business cards.

 Doing this is easy.